webmaster-exit-1/reboot6/README.md

 ![](./reboot6.gif)

 ---
-An init.d rootkit that's inspired from Russian Roulette.
+An init.d rootkit & wiper that's inspired from Russian Roulette.
 ---
 <p><b><ins>What this software intends to do</ins></b>:<br>
 Create an init.d startup process that has a 16% or 1 in 6 chance of wiping all drives completly clean.<br>